thirte3n/mtg/README.md

   - password - String, required, minlength: 8, maxlength: 20
   - dateRegistered - Date, default: Date.now

-## Routes
+## API Routes

 **/api/users**
 - GET
-  - Returns a 200 response containing all username on the `users` property of the response body
+  - Returns a 200 response containing all username and id on the `users` property of the response body
 - POST
-  - Creates a new employee with the information from the `employee` property of the request body and saves it to the database.
-Returns a 201 response with the newly-created employee on the `employee` property of the response body
+  - Creates a new user with the information from the `user` property of the request body and saves it to the database.
+Returns a 201 response with the newly-created user on the `user` property of the response body
   - If any required fields are missing, returns a 400 response

 **/api/users/:userId**
 - GET
-  - Returns a 200 response containing the employee with the supplied employee ID on the `employee` property of the response body
+  - Returns a 200 response containing the user with the supplied username on the `user` property of the response body
-  - If an employee with the supplied employee ID doesn't exist, returns a 404 response
+  - If an user with the supplied username doesn't exist, returns a 404 response
 - PUT
-  - Updates the employee with the specified employee ID using the information from the `employee` property of the request body and saves it to the database.
-Returns a 200 response with the updated employee on the `employee` property of the response body
+  - Updates the user with the specified username using the information from the `user` property of the request body and saves it to the database.
+Returns a 200 response with the updated user on the `user` property of the response body
   - If any required fields are missing, returns a 400 response
-  - If an employee with the supplied employee ID doesn't exist, returns a 404 response
+  - If an user with the supplied username doesn't exist, returns a 404 response
 - DELETE
-  - Updates the employee with the specified employee ID to be unemployed (`is_current_employee` equal to `0`).
+  - Deletes the user with the specified username from the database.
 Returns a 200 response.
-  - If an employee with the supplied employee ID doesn't exist, returns a 404 response
+  - If an username with the supplied username doesn't exist, returns a 404 response